James-Byrne/byrnecodes/_posts/2019-06-05-types-in-ember.md

 In the case where documentation is still required (the _why_ of a function is complex) the Typescript eco-system provides [TsDoc](https://github.com/Microsoft/tsdoc).
 This is a standard way of writing documentation that also works with tooling such as the vscode editor.

 ### Tooling
 Another benefit of Typescript is its excellent editor integration, especially with [VsCode](https://code.visualstudio.com/docs/languages/typescript) where it offers intellisense, tools for refactoring, debugging, linting, documentation and formatting.

-> For Vim users check out [tsuquyomi](https://github.com/Quramy/tsuquyomi) to get a similar set of tools within your editor

-Having these tools will provide a productivity boost for you and your team by removing the overhead that comes with working on a large code base such as searching through documentation or simply trying to figure out the structure a functions parameters.
 All of these things will be surfaced by your editor and the compiler.

+> For Vim users check out [tsuquyomi](https://github.com/Quramy/tsuquyomi) to get a similar set of tools

 ### A Superset
 Maybe Typescripts biggest feature and without question one of the biggest reasons for its growth.
-It’s a superset of javascript, which basically means that any javascript is also valid typescript.
-This means becoming a typescript developer is as easy as re-naming your `.js` files to `.ts`.
+It’s a superset of javascript, which means that any javascript is also valid typescript.
+This makes becoming a typescript developer as easy as re-naming your `.js` files to `.ts`.

-From there you can gradually type more and more of the code and make the compiler stricter until your whole (or whatever amount you want) is fully written with Typescript in mind.
+From there you can gradually type more and more of the code and make the compiler stricter until your whole codebase (or whatever amount you want) is fully written with Typescript in mind.
 This is huge for existing projects that don’t want to start all over again but still want the benefits of a typed language.

 > Note you will need to configure some sort of build pipeline but I’m considering that as separate